 ?
 Finding Robert Johnson in 2004 ?

-Early in the morning of March 20, 2004, I headed south out of St. Louis on
+Early in the morning of March 20, 2004, I headed south out of St. Louis

-highway 55.
-Some 430 miles & 7 hours later, my '72 Chevy pulled into an
+Some 430 miles & 7 hours later, my '72 Chevy pulled

-old graveyard in Greenwood, MS.
+into an old graveyard in Greenwood, MS.

 I was immediately greeted by Deacon Sylvester Hoover of Little Zion